 Put it out there that you understand how they feel and have been in the same shoes.

 Tell them they are not alone.
 Even share your story or a relevant story as an anecdote to relate.

-Detailing in the writing here makes the emotional narraitve really bonding, so work a lot on that.
+Detailing in writing here makes the emotional narrative really bonding, so work a lot on that.

 Make sure the writer really knows about the problem and what they are going through with it.

 This might sound rude or something, but you have to have the audacity to call out your reader for their own good, obviously.